codefordallas/codefordallas.github.io/docs/CI_Explainer.md

 This will not be a complete explanation - you can learn more [here](https://docs.github.com/en/actions/learn-github-actions).

+[Continous Integration](https://docs.gitlab.com/ee/ci/introduction/) is what developers call the automatic process of linting (checking code for style errors or erros in general), testing, and other checks BEFORE your branch is merged (integrated).
+This is done usually through platforms that are running "jobs" for these various tasks.

+Here we're using [GitHub Workflows](https://docs.github.com/en/actions/using-workflows) as our CI runner to execute these tasks for us.

 # Structure Explanations

 You can understand the workflow file [here](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#understanding-the-workflow-file).